Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 You will then need to create a file named `policy_assignment_not_allowed_resource_types.json` within the `policy_assignments` directory.
 Copy the below code in to the file and save it.

+>**NOTE**: The full file name is not important but it does need to meet the naming conventions detailed [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions#working-with-archetype-definitions-and-the-custom-library)

->**NOTE**: The `name` parameter in the assignment file has an upper limit of 24 characters.
+>**IMPORTANT**: The `name` parameter in the assignment file has an upper limit of 24 characters.
 Values longer than this will result in a validation error.
 As an example, `"Not allowed resources` fits but `"Not allowed resource types"` would result in an error.

-To find the appropriate value for `policyDefinitionID` you will need to locate the policy you want to use in the portal and copy the `Definition ID` value.
+To assign the correct policy, we need to provide the appropriate value for `policyDefinitionID` within our assignment file.
+You can retrieve the PolicyDefinitionID for your policy either through the Azure Portal, [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azpolicydefinition?view=azps-7.3.0) or the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/policy/definition?view=azure-cli-latest)

 ![Policy DefinitionID](./media/examples-assign-a-built-in-policy-definitionID.png)